roseengineering/rfcascade/README.md

--z            : summarize the network in terms of impedance, stability and gain (dB) values -m            : show matching solutions in impedance -g            : show matching solutions in gamma -lmatch       : match with l-section networks
+-z            : summarize the network in terms of impedance, stability and gain (dB) values -m            : show matching solutions in impedance -g            : show matching solutions in gamma -noise <n>:   : show matching solutions in gamma from Gopt to GMS in n steps -lmatch       : match with l-section networks
 -stub1        : match with a single shunt stub network -stub2        : match with a double shunt stub network